 Ways to Earn Airline Miles

-Probably the most popular way to earn airline miles is through travel credit cards.
-There are personal co-brand credit cards (like the Delta SkyMiles® Gold American Express Card).
-Or, you can find business cards, like the CitiBusiness® / AAdvantage® Platinum Select® World Mastercard®, one of the best Citi business credit cards.
+Probably the most popular way to earn airline miles (as well as the way to earn a large amount quickly) is through travel credit cards.
+There are personal co-brand credit cards.
+Or, you can find business cards.

 However, there are several ways to earn airline miles aside from credit cards.
-While you should still focus on earning credit card signup bonuses first as they require less effort, these creative approaches are worth considering.
+While you should still focus on earning credit card signup bonuses first as they require less effort and make a much bigger impact, these creative approaches are worth considering.
+Note that the options below might not always earn a whole lot.
+Still, every little bit counts.

 Open a Bank Account